‘Toxic’ podcast explores Britney Spears conservatorship

 Neither are lawyers.
 They are comedians, but say they’ve spent hours reading up on the case and speaking with experts.

-“Each of her accounting reports for every year of her conservatorship are hundreds of pages long,” said Barker.
+“Each of her accounting reports for every year of her conservatorship are hundreds of pages long,” Barker said.
 “There are questionable things on almost every single one of those pages.
-We’ve literally scoured line items on each of the accounting reports,” said Barker.
+We’ve literally scoured line items on each of the accounting reports,” Barker said.
 “We’re laypeople but we’ve really tried to understand probate law and what’s possibly going on in this conservatorship to the best of our ability.”

 How did two comics become so invested in Spears’ independence?
 Originally they hosted a different podcast called “ Britney’s Gram” where they jokingly analyzed Spear’s Instagram posts.
 (It should be noted that there’s an online rabbit hole obsessed with trying to decode Spears’ Instagram posts, looking for hidden messages, cries for help and acknowledgement of conspiracy theories.)